u16052642/worthwebsite/README.md

-# worthwebsite
-WORTH Cloud Engineer Tech Test
+# WORTH Cloud Engineer Tech Test

 Welcome!
 We need you!
 Help us deliver a static site based on the source code available here 🚀
 You may use any cloud provider of your choosing, however, you must use Terraform to define